zben/savon/CONTRIBUTING.md

 service you're working with so others can try to come up with a spec for your problem.

 After we have a failing spec, it obviously needs to be fixed.
 Make sure your new spec is the only failing one under the `spec` directory.
-Travis only runs the "unit tests" at `spec/savon`, but Savon actually has with some additional "integration/example specs" at `spec/integration`, which you need to run locally to make sure the integration with real world services still works.
+Travis only runs the "unit tests" at `spec/savon_v2`, but SavonV2 actually has with some additional "integration/example specs" at `spec/integration`, which you need to run locally to make sure the integration with real world services still works.

 Notice that these specs are not run by Travis, because the service's are not guaranteed to work